Is it too hot to ride your horse?

 When in doubt, play it safe and talk to your veterinarian about what is best for your particular horse.
 When is it too hot for your horse?

-If you want to easily shop for TPR tools to take your horse’s vital signs, you can click these links.
+If you want to quickly shop for TPR tools to take your horse’s vital signs, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!

 3M Littmann Classic III Monitoring Stethoscope, Black Edition Chestpiece, Black Tube, 27 inch, 5803 – For finding heart rate and gut sounds